nuuuwan/news_lk3_data/README.md

 The leader of the United Republic Front (Eksath Janaraja Peramuna) MP Patali Champika Ranawaka had signed agreement to support SJB leader Sajith Premadasa at the upcoming Presidential Election.

+The relevant agreement was signed by Opposition Leader Sajith Premadasa on behalf of the SJB and former Minister Champika Ranawaka on behalf of the United Republic Front.

 ◼️

 [Data](articles/8db7fb5c.json)